TERREMEMBER/znbase/docs/content/latest/secure/authentication/password-authentication.md

 ## Enable SCRAM-SHA-256 authentication

-To configure a YugabyteDB cluster to use SCRAM-SHA-256 authentication for databases, follow these steps.
+To configure a ZNbaseDB cluster to use SCRAM-SHA-256 authentication for databases, follow these steps.

 1. Change the password encryption to use SCRAM-SHA-256.